EckerChristian/EOSsampler/README.md

     plot_results.py
 ```

-The external constraint and input data files are not stored directly in the source tree.
-Their paths are set in `config/default.yaml`.
+External EOS input tables and likelihood files are not stored directly in the source tree.
+Their paths are configured in `config/default.yaml`.

 ## Dependencies